DaWaffles/ExtraEnchants/README.md

 # ExtraEnchants
 Adds Looting and Fortune into pocketmine.

+# Added
+• Looting
+• Fortune
+• Smite
+• Bane of arthropods
-note this is forked from Cryptic Core edited and fixed.
+note this is forked from Cryptic Core and Vanilla Enchant, edited and fixed.